 -Tutorial Assistance for Full Time students

-From time to time there is assistance in the form of incentives and/or scholarships.
-These are available through the GRPSEO only when the budget allows.
+When the budget allows there is assistance in the form of incentives and/or scholarships.

 In addition to the overall eligibility criteria already presented, there are specific criteria that apply to the different types of post secondary education assistance.
 These criteria are presented in the descriptions below.

 Once you are approved for a specific type of education assistance, there are also certain criteria that you must continue to meet to maintain your eligibility.